kurron/docker-oracle-jdk-8/README.md

 * JVM_GC_LOG_FILE_SIZE -- the maximum size of a single GC log file.
 Defaults to 100M.
 * JVM_DNS_TTL -- how long, in seconds, DNS entries should be cached.
 Defaults to 30.
 * JVM_JMX_HOST -- the interface to bind JMX to.
 Defaults to 127.0.0.1.
 * JVM_JMX_PORT -- the port to bind JMX to.
+Defaults to  9898.
+* JVM_JMX_RMI_PORT -- the port to bind RMI to.
 Defaults to  9999.

 The settings in the script were borrowed from
 [Java VM Options You Should Always Use in Production](http://blog.sokolenko.me/2014/11/javavm-options-production.html).